DeckCheatz/wemod-launcher/readme.md

 but are added to the releases instead.

 ## Automated Downloads
-Soon, the prefix downloads will be added to the WeMod script,
+The prefix downloads are added to the WeMod script at this point,
-to automatically download the prefixes from the releases tab.
+the code automatically downloads the prefixes from the releases tab.
-A json file containing the release options may be added to this branch too.